ValkoVolodya/compliment-gen/README.md

 # compliment-gen

-This project write nice greeting to users, and say pleasant compliments.
+Page that greets the user, and tells him pleasant compliments